 The goal here is really to create a space that works for you and your family.
 Always remember – Montessori looks different in each home.

-If you don’t have the space to split the play room from your living room, then blend them!
+If you don’t have the space to split the playroom from your living room, then blend them!
 Just try to create a space specifically designated for your child, no matter the size.
-Even a small activity corner would be beneficial for them.
+Even an activity corner or a small child sized table would be beneficial for them.